larsgimse/arduino/twitter/readme.md

 In this folder you find some arduino code to use with twitter and arduino.
-Pyhton code on link from Nicholas Bester under.
+Pyhton code down under.

 Last update: 12 + 3 LED counts twitter.
 If twitter reach 4096 make 1 lap